gijsbers/choowm/README.md

 without having to authenticate.
 Run it as the last command in your `~/.xinitrc` file.

+Choowm accepts the following command line options:

+- -i initialwm: This gives the window manager which is to be run immediately on startup, bypassing the dialog selection process once.
+Only if this window manager exits is the selection dialog presented.
+- -n: No execution.
+This _dryrun_ option only prints the select window manager and then exits.
+This is used for testing.

 ## Screenshots

 By default `zenity` will be used to show the dialog